vpsx/cogwheel/README.md

 Then, IF your SP is an InCommon SP and you want to use the InCommon Metadata Service (if you don't know, assume that the answer is yes):

-- Download the InCommon medatada signing certificate and save it as mdqsigner.pem:
+- Download the InCommon metadata signing certificate and save it as mdqsigner.pem:
   `curl https://md.incommon.org/certs/inc-md-cert-mdq.pem > mdqsigner.pem`
 - Check the fingerprints:
   `cat mdqsigner.pem | openssl x509 -sha1 -noout -fingerprint`